ionriza/flask_assignment/README.md

 - /personal
 - /work

-Moreover, you can use the CLI commands.
+Moreover, you can use the same three names from the routes for the CLI commands.
 They are grouped under "data", so you need to run them as:
 ```commandline
 flask --app main data [COMMAND]
 ```